Mastering C# array slicing - A guide to the .. (range) and ^ (hat) operators

 How to validate your .NET Core WebAPI model and return a 400 (BadRequest) response from your controller and test it with Moq

-I know, this is not a new question, however, if you search online you will mostly find articles writing about the older .NET Framework.
-Here is my way of dealing with 400 (BadRequest) and 404 (NotFound) errors with the latest .NET Core 3.0 WebAPI methods.
+I know this is not a new question; however, if you search online, you will mostly find articles discussing the older .NET Framework.
+Here is my way of dealing with 400 (BadRequest) and 404 (NotFound) errors using the latest .NET Core 3.0 WebAPI methods.

-Most of us use private Feeds in Nuget for storing our Nuget Packages.
-However, since some projects might have other security restrictions that others, it is possible that we want to disable some Feeds in our project, so that we do not have them as references.
+Most of us use private feeds in NuGet for storing our NuGet Packages.
+However, some projects might have stricter security restrictions that others, making it necessary to disable certain feeds to avoid using them as references.

-To do this “black-listing” of Feeds you can use the following configuration:
+To “blacklist” feeds, you can use the following configuration:

 See the details of every Exception thrown when debugging in Visual Studio